 Improving facilities and learning opportunities are always a given improvement target for our school.
 However, improving our inter-relationships with each other and our school's focus upon the Christ-centred lifestyle has been, and always will be, our main improvement target.
 This involves respect together with responsibility being taught and expected in every area of school life.

-Reviewing Our Priorities from 2019
+Reviewing Our Priorities from 2020

-The school improvement targets for 2019 were mostly achieved or processes begun for their implementation.
+The school improvement targets for 2020 were achieved as follows: